Quantum Simulation of an Extended Dicke Model with a Magnetic Solid: Main text

 $T$-dependent color maps at constant $H$ further corroborate our assignments of the phase transitions.
-Starting from the $0$~T map [Fig.\,4(f)], a continuous OP-like onset of the qAFM mode shift is again observed at the N$\to$S transition boundary ($<4$~K, blue dashed line).
-This echoes Fig.\,4(d) in showing the continuous nature of the N$\to$S transition, and establishes that the frequency shift of the qAFM magnon in the S phase from that in the N phase is a sensitive reporter of the qAFM magnon condensate density, namely, the Fe$^{3+}$ OP of the S phase.
+Again from the $0$~T map (Fig.\,4e), a continuous OP-like onset of the qAFM mode shift is observed ($<4$~K, blue dashed line).
+This echoes Fig.\,4c in showing the continuous nature of the N\,$\to$\,S transition, and establishes that the frequency shift of the qAFM magnon in the S phase from that in the N phase can be the Fe$^{3+}$ OP of the S phase.
 Intriguingly, this OP is demonstrated to be zero in the A phase.
-We read this fact from the $0.75$~T map [Fig.\,4(g)], for which an N$\to$A transition is expected upon lowering $T$.
-Although a residual mode pertaining to the S phase exists [as mentioned earlier when discussing Fig.\,4(c)], the qAFM mode (unlabeled line) frequency does not undergo any noticeable OP-like anomaly across the N$\to$A transition; it is as featureless as the qAFM mode within the $1.25$~T map [Fig.\,4(h)], for which the N phase persists throughout the whole $T$ range.
+We read this fact from the $0.75$~T map (Fig.\,4f), for which an N\,$\to$\,A transition is expected upon lowering $T$.
+Although a residual mode pertaining to the S phase exists (as mentioned earlier when discussing Fig.\,4b), the qAFM mode (unlabeled line) frequency does not undergo any noticeable OP-like anomaly across the N\,$\to$\,A transition; it is as featureless as the qAFM mode within the $1.25$~T map (Fig.\,4g), for which the N phase persists throughout the whole $T$ range.
 This unambiguously demonstrates that the spin order in the A phase only involves Er$^{3+}$ ordering but not any Fe$^{3+}$ OP, consistent with our expectation depicted in Fig.\,3.
-Finally, phase boundaries determined by the THz experiments are overlaid (as solid circles) on top of the MCE phase diagram in Fig.\,4(a), showing overall agreement.
+Finally, phase boundaries determined by the THz experiments are overlaid (as solid circles) on top of the MCE phase diagram in Fig.\,4a, showing overall agreement.